owais947/Decoders/README.md

-## It contains all the code scripts used to make Decoders game.

 # Can You Decode This?
 The Game
 > An Educational Game focused upon analyzing and improving Computational Thinking in children.